 “APIs can extend the ways in which an attacker will attempt to gain entry – through the TPP, mobile applications, or access to the API directly

 “The problem for banks is that, even if they take every precaution to make sure that the API is secure, there are ways to attack it that are out of their control.
 A hacker with access to a TPP’s system could use it to scrape personal details, but it doesn’t have to be quite so direct.
 An improperly secured and poorly designed third-party app configured to share the bank’s data is a direct link to an API that can be exploited in a “supply chain” attack – in which instance, automated attacks that test credentials and card details and commit fraud to become possible.”

 Securing your open APIs

-Creating a resilient API environment is critical to protecting your financial services organisation, customers and any connected TPPs, starting with securing the API’s three points of vulnerability with the appropriate mitigation methods:
+Creating a resilient API environment is critical to protecting your financial services organization, customers and any connected TPPs, starting with securing the API’s three points of vulnerability with the appropriate mitigation methods:

 At Netacea, we take a revolutionary approach to bot management, applying a single solution with innovative coverage across all API points of vulnerability.
-We monitor all site visits to a specified path and analyse them in context relative to each of the visitors to the enterprise estate.
+We monitor all site visits to a specified path and analyze them in context relative to each of the visitors to the enterprise estate.
 This enables us to understand not just whether a user is a human or bot, but whether a user has good or bad intent.
 To find out how we can help you stop malicious bots, talk to our team today.